Skip to main content

 Whit Monday

-Cantonal holiday in 23 of 26 cantons — Geneva, Neuchâtel and Valais do not observe Pfingstmontag.
+Cantonal holiday in 22 of 26 cantons — Neuchâtel, Solothurn and Valais do not observe Pfingstmontag, and in Aargau it applies only in parts of the canton.
 Follows Whit Sunday (Pentecost), 50 days after Easter.

 Thursday, June 4, 2026